CBICA/HausdorffCLI/README.md

 # Hausdorff95

-A simple CLI that calculates Hausdorff-95 distance for 2 binary images.
+A simple CLI that calculates Hausdorff-95 distance for 2 binary images (to address https://github.com/CBICA/CaPTk/issues/1130)

 ## Installation